UWARG/docs/docs/bootcamp/embedded.md

 ## Completion of Bootcamp

-Upon the approved completion of the Bootcamp by a Team Lead you are now eligible to work on other tasks related to the picpilot!
+Upon the approved completion of the Bootcamp by a Team Lead you are now eligible to work on other tasks related to the ZeroPilot!
 If you have any feedback you would like to give to make this Bootcamp better please let a team lead know as we want this to be the best and most informative introduction to the team as possible.